-Challenges to Biden’s student loan forgiveness plan have created uncertainty and confusion for the more than 40 million borrowers who may be eligible for debt relief through the program.
+Challenges to Biden’s student loan forgiveness plan have created uncertainty and confusion for the more than 40 million borrowers (including college students who were enrolled before June 30, 2022) who may be eligible for debt relief through the program.

 On Thursday, Nov.
 11, a U.S. District judge in Fort Worth, Texas, ruled in a lawsuit that the plan is unconstitutional.
 As a result, the Department of Education has stopped accepting applications for student loan forgiveness and is holding the applications it has already received.
 The Biden administration is appealing the judgment.

 To help borrowers in the meantime, on Nov.
 22, the U.S. Department of Education issued a new extension of the pause on student loan repayment, interest, and collections to let the Supreme Court rule on whether the forgiveness plan can go into effect.
 Federal student loan payments may now be extended as long as 60 days after June 30, 2023.
 The pause is meant to “alleviate uncertainty for borrowers,” according to the administration.

 Legal Challenges to the Student Loan Forgiveness Plan

 The President’s debt relief plan calls for up to $10,000 in forgiveness for federal student loan borrowers who earn less than $125,000 a year ($250,000 for married couples) and up to $20,000 in relief for Pell Grant recipients.
 As mentioned earlier, current students who were enrolled before June 30, 2022, may be eligible for this one-time forgiveness.
 (Borrowers of private student loans are not eligible.)